Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 If you are looking for a good ‘all-rounder’ cancer insurance plan, either TIQ or FWD will serve your needs.
 It just depends on what you value more—a second medical opinion or a 6% annual discount.

-TIQ Cancer Insurance Promotion: Get $5 via PayNow when you apply.
-Valid from 1 – 31 May 2021.
+TIQ Cancer Insurance Promotion: Use promo code TEIF on Fridays to get additional discount.
+Valid from 1 – 30 June 2021.
 T&Cs apply.

 Great Eastern GREAT Cancer Guard: Most convenient plan